Guide to Work, Study, Travel and Living Abroad

 World map with flags

-We’ll begin by acknowledging one of life’s realities: travel costs vary wildly around the world, and your choice of destinations must take this into account.
-Travelers may choose to write off Japan, most of Europe, and a few other high-cost destinations until the U.S. government stops running up huge deficits and the dollar becomes more robust.
+We'll begin by acknowledging one of life's realities: travel costs vary wildly worldwide, and your choice of destinations must consider this.
+Travelers may write off Japan, some of Europe, and other high-cost destinations whenever the dollar loses its value as a currency, no matter the cause.
+Editor's Note: As of 8/2023, the dollar is robust, and travel and living abroad is often much cheaper almost everywher

 A week touring Norway can easily cost more than a month in Guatemala.
 Fortunately much of Latin America is a relative bargain, even inexpensive (see Numbeo.com for a crowd-sourced estimate of cost for a given country).
 But there are still enormous cost variations between, for example, a highly-promoted Mexican beach resort, a Brazilian metropolis, and a Nicaraguan seaside village.